-The binomial model is, after the Black-Scholes model, the best-known option pricing model.
+The binomial model of Cox, Ross and Rubinstein (1979) is, after the Black-Scholes (1973) model, the best-known option pricing model.
 In this section we review this model.
 The advantages of the binomial model are its simplicity, its easy computability, and (under appropriate assumptions) its congruence with the Black-Scholes framework.